Data Release DR2 | 27 Feb 2019

 Photometry is affected by a spatially-varying PSF across the field-of-view, and the PSF shows trefoil in the corners and generally significant wings.

 PSF magnitudes are from a fast 1D growth curve fit that is calibrated per image and CCD by bright stars and has parameters as a function of the image x,y coordinates.
-They can be affected by neighbours within 15" distance.
-All point sources without neighbours within 15" should have unbiased PSF magnitudes, but those with neighbours will show a worse chi2_psf and biased magnitudes.
+Sources with neighbours of equal brightness will have their PSF magnitudes biased by >1% if those neighbours are separated by <5 arcsec.
+Brighter neighbours have effects even at larger separation, up to 15" distance.
+The column FLAGS_PSF and the DR2 paper give more details.

 The SkyMapper mosaic camera contains 32 CCDs of 4096 x 2048 pixels with a plate scale of ~0.50 arcsec/pixel.
 There are small gaps between the individual CCDs and the resulting field-of view is 2.37 deg x 2.39 deg.
 The mosaic fill factor is 91% of a 5.68 deg2 field-of-view.
 Each SkyMapper image is split into its 32 constituent CCDs, which are presented as separate files to the image cutout service.